andrewchungxam/AzureADB2CExplanation/README.md

 The explanation is clear.  <br />

 <br />
 Applications that are installed on devices, such as mobile and desktop applications, often need to access back-end services or web APIs on behalf of users.
-You can add customized identity management experiences to your native applications and securely call back-end services by using Azure AD B2C and the OAuth 2.0 authorization code flow.
+You can add customized identity management experiences to your native applications and securely call back-end services by using Azure AD B2C and the OAuth 2.0 authorization code flow.<br />

 In this flow, the application executes policies and receives an authorization_code from Azure AD after the user completes the policy.
 The authorization_code represents the application's permission to call back-end services on behalf of the user who is currently signed in.
 The application can then exchange the authorization_code in the background for an access_token and a refresh_token.
 The application can use the access_token to authenticate to a back-end web API in HTTP requests.
 It can also use the refresh_token to get a new access_token when an older one expires. <br />

 <br />